gscalzo/iOS.Blogs.Analyzer/README.md

 # iOS Blogs Analyzer

-A TypeScript CLI that scans the curated `blogs.json` directory of iOS blogs, fetches each RSS/Atom feed, and uses a local Ollama model to highlight posts about AI-powered mobile development.
+An opinionated TypeScript CLI for iOS developers who want a daily radar on AI innovation.
+It downloads the latest `blogs.json` from Dave Verwer’s [iOS Dev Directory](https://iosdevdirectory.com) (repo: https://github.com/daveverwer/iOSDevDirectory — Dave also publishes [iOS Dev Weekly](https://iosdevweekly.com/)), fetches every RSS/Atom feed, and pipelines each post through a local Ollama model so you instantly see which articles move the needle for AI/ML-powered mobile work.
+With configurable language/category filters, CSV/JSON exports, failure-retry support, and verbose telemetry, it’s a self-hosted newsroom tailored to your iOS + AI interests.

 ## Prerequisites